Skip to main content

 • Risk-based approach prompting enhanced due diligence

+We have effective systems and controls in place to prevent unauthorised contracting.
+Upon entering a new contract, our designated Enterprise Sourcing & Procurement and Compliance team conduct risk assessments, preliminary checks and screening to prevent agents and subcontractors at any tier and at any monetary value from engaging in trafficking in persons and to monitor, detect, and terminate any agents, subcontracts, or subcontractor employees that have engaged in such activities.
 Company Master Service Agreements include a mandatory Modern Slavery Act clause requiring compliance with the act: “Slavery/Human Trafficking”.
 At a minimum, the Vendor / Supplier/ Business Partner represents and warrants that (i) to the best of its knowledge, it has not been and is not currently subject to any action, suit, proceeding, or claim formally commenced or pending, or any investigation with respect to slavery or human trafficking, including any actual or claimed violation of the Modern Slavery Act 2015 (the “Modern Slavery Act.”); and (ii) it has not and will not engage in any activity, practice or conduct that would constitute an offence under the Modern Slavery Act.”
+Our Company reserves the right to change its operational models on short notice to maintain business continuity across Ukraine, Russia, Belarus and surrounding regions, as well as taking into consideration restrictions dictated by US, UK and EU economic sanctions against occupied territories and Special Designated Nationals (SDNs).
+Our Company does not engage and DOES NOT provide services in Cuba, Iran, North Korea and Syria.
+In addition, the same status quo applies to Crimea region carved out from Ukrainian territories to Russian's jurisdiction, as well as Donetsk People’s Republic and Luhansk People’s Republic including Kherson and Zaporizhzhia regions prohibiting new investments, the import or export of any goods, services, or technologies, and the financing of such actions.
+This is similar to the sanctions taken on the Crimea region in 2014.

 THE COMPANY RESERVES THE RIGHT TO TERMINATE BUSINESS WITH ANY VENDOR, SUPPLIER OR BUSINESS PARTNER THAT FAILS TO COMPLY WITH OUR CODE OF CONDUCT OR WITH APPLICABLE LAWS AND REGULATIONS.